vmware-tanzu/secrets-manager/docs/_pages/0131-dev-env.md

 acquiring images from the local registry, try these:

 * Execute `eval $(minikube docker-env)` before pushing things to **Docker**.
-This is one of the first instructions [on the “*push*” section of the Minikube handbook][minikube-push], yet it is still very easy to inadvertently skip it.
+This is one of the first instructions [on the "*push*" section of the Minikube handbook][minikube-push], yet it is still very easy to inadvertently skip it.
 * Make sure you have the registry addon enabled
     * (`minikube addons list`).